458999636/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software.
-Sometimes that thing you are searching for your whole life,
+Sometimes that thing you are searching for your whole life,It's right there by your side all along